beiciliang/aws-bootcamp-cruddur-2023/journal/week7.md

 # Week 7 — Solving CORS with a Load Balancer and Custom Domain

-This week was delivered together with Week 7.
+Week 7 was delivered together with Week 6.
 Check my [week6 journal](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week6.md) for details.
 Here I only attach screenshots as the proofs for my working application.

 1. Created services for `backend-flask` and `frontend-react-js` under the `cruddur` cluster on ECS.